 Dr. Jeff Fox: Good question, and my short answer is, do it anyway.
 Don’t be part of problem, be part of the solution.
 It does two things: It gets the monkey off your back and not just legally, but ethically.
 And you can have a clear conscience; two, is they can’t say, I didn’t know because they were told, though, so they don’t have that plausible deniability.
 Those are the two things that are going to come to mind first; three, is make sure you have your ducks in a row.
-And if you have evidence that you can, that you can put forward.
-If it’s mere speculation be careful that, I don’t know the dynamics of where you work and who you work with.
+And if you have evidence that you can put forward.
+If it’s mere speculation be careful, I don’t know the dynamics of where you work and who you work with.
 I would rather have an ounce of prevention than a pound of cure.
-If it’s something where you know to people as the ethical issue, but not criminal necessarily, in other words, there are no harm if they are going to come to you.
+If it’s something where you know the people and an the ethical issue, but not criminal necessarily, in other words, there is no harm if they are going to come to you.
 I would tell my people, “Hey, I don’t want you doing that”.
 I always wanted to prevent people from doing something.
-Instead of waiting and I’ll do catch after you do it.
+Instead of waiting and I’ll catch after you do it.
 So, if I can to prevent it, that’s good.
 I think pretty much anyone I worked with knew that I wasn’t going to tolerate it, I wouldn’t put up with it.
-And if the happen, I never saw it, except for that perjury.
-I never saw with the state police, anybody, anybody who didn’t have to be hit or dealt with.
+And if that happened, I never saw it, except for that perjury.
+I never saw with the state police any one ever abused.
 I did have a situation, when I was a local officer, where I saw some things, I went to the chief, and I reported it, and nothing happened.
 His response was, what am I supposed to do?
-They played golf at The Town council.
+He plays golf with The Town council.
 And I was like, wow, I mean, really well.
 I did my job.
-I look back on it and go well, you know, I could have taken over his head.
+I look back on it and go well, you know, I could have taken it over his head.
 I could have taken it somewhere else.
 And, you know, you live and learn.
 Maybe I should have done that.
 I hope it helps a little bit.

 Audience Question: If you have any tips on how to shape the culture so that when calling out unethical behavior and policies, it’s safe and not deterred.